helloworldpark/nomoregatcha/README.md

 More precisely, suppose we want to collect N items which are to be only gained by picking a random box.
 If the probability of the items to appear are equal, then we can find that we have to pick N*log(N) times to collect all the items in average.

-You can download, and test
+You can download, and test GATCHAs with any probability distribution you want.
+The project code is written in Swift.

+## Installation

+Clone, download, or copy-and-paste the code, and compile it.

+## Visualization

+The simulation code is written in Swift, but the project also supports visualization script written in R. The script has a dependency to ```dplyr``` and ```ggplot2```.